 - Data was lost after macOS Catalina update.

 If troubles strike too often, downgrading from macOS Catalina to Mojave, or any other previous stable version of Mac operating system, could solve all the annoying update problems.

-Keep reading to learn how to roll back from macOS Catalina to Mojave or other versions of macOS without losing data.
+Keep reading to learn how to roll back to Mojave from macOS Catalina without losing data.
 It's also helpful if you need to downgrade from macOS Mojave to High Sierra/Sierra because the operations are pretty much the same.